mrocklin/mrocklin.github.io/hiring-sales.md

 -  I'll succeed by finding the buyer, figuring out what their pain is, and then demonstrating how we solve that pain
--  I did this with big name company X, where I built the relationship over many months
+-  I did this with big name company X, where I built the relationship over many months, and built the deal to $X million
 -  We shoould sell where the money is
 -  ...

-Everyone says these things, and while I wholeheartedly agree with these points, it's hard to get them to say anything specific about our situation, or even to ask questions about our situation that would let them answer things more effectively.
+Everyone says these things, and while I wholeheartedly agree with these points, they don't differentiate a candidate, and they don't say anything specific about our situation, or even to ask questions about our situation that would let them answer things more effectively.
+My assumption is that [early stage startups are different from each other](/think), and that what works for one is unlikely to transfer to another very easily.

 So, AEs that I interview, here's the cheat code:

--   Assume that I know more about sales than a typical engineer (you don't need to explain basic concepts to me)
+-   Assume that I know more about sales than a typical engineer (you can save time by not explaining basic concepts)
 -   Get to a point in our conversation where we are conversing about strategy.
     To do this you will likely need to ...
-    -   become a lot smarter about our situation pretty quickly, this probably means asking useful questions
+    -   Become a lot smarter about our situation pretty quickly, this probably means asking useful questions
-    -   pause and think
+    -   Pause ... and think
 -   If it looks like I want to say something, notice, and open some space.
     I'm very interested in how well we can communicate.

 The number of otherwise qualified AEs that come in and give the impression that they have all the answers (despite not knowing much about our situation) is odd to me.
-My *guess* is that they're assuming that I'm looking for someone to say "everything's going to be ok, I've got this" convincingly enough.
-To me saying that with conviction but without understanding our situation is a strongly negative signal.
+My *guess* is that they're assuming that I'm looking for someone to say "everything's going to be ok, I've got this" convincingly enough and so that's their main/only message.
+However, to me saying that with conviction but without understanding our situation is a strongly negative signal.

 What I'm actually looking for is someone who can demonstrate that they're able to think and solve my problem specifically, not today, but over many months